-- De-select all objects by clicking on the De-select tool - Select the split line by clicking on one end of it, then Discard it imes .
+- De-select all objects by clicking on the De-select tool - Select the split line by clicking on one end of it, then Discard it $\times$ .

-The positions for the boundary line can be easily determined by using the Draw Polyline tool 4 and measuring the distance along each boundary.
+The positions for the fence line can be easily determined by using the Draw Polyline tool 4 and measuring the distance along each boundary.

-You can use the Text tool A to write the areas in each part area or use the Identifier tool is assign Compartment Numbers to each area..
+You can use the Text tool A to write the areas in each part field.

-9.4 Combine Areas
+9.8 Combine Areas

-Supposing that we want to combine two areas into one.
+Supposing that in the above example, the fence was a temporary feature only and that we now want to recombine the two areas into one.
 This is simple:

-- I. Make the layer you want the combined boundary to be on the Current layer. - 2.
+- 1. Make the layer you want the combined boundary to be on the Current layer. - 2.
 Select one area by clicking inside it.

-3. Now select the Combine Areas tool in and click in the other adjoining area.
+3. Now select the Combine Areas tool and click in the other adjoining area.
 PT-Mapper Pro will create a new boundary on whichever layer is the Current layer.
-The original boundaries will still be there but can be discarded by selecting them and using the Discard tool $^{ imes}$.
+The original boundaries will still be there but can be discarded by selecting them and using the Discard tool.

-9.5 Colouring Areas of a Map
+9.9 Colouring Areas of a Map

-Areas on a map can be coloured differently to represent different categories of area - for example, cropping, woodland species or farm tenancies.
+Areas on a map can be coloured differently to represent different categories of area - for example, cropping or farm tenancies.
 The principles apply to any application where areas of the map need to be coloured differently.